TurBoss/blt/doc/tree.rst

 command.
 The operations available for trees are listed below.

 *treeName* **ancestor** *node1* *node2*
-  Returns the mutual ancestor of the two nodes *node1* and *node2*.
-The ancestor can be one of the two nodes.
+  Returns the mutual ancestor of *node1* and *node2*. *Node1* and *node2*
+  can be an node index or a tag (like "root") but may not reference multiple nodes.
+Note that the ancestor can be one of the two nodes.
 For example, if *node1* and *node2* are the same nodes, their ancestor is *node1*.

-*treeName* **append** *nodeName* *fieldName* ?\ *string* ... ?
+*treeName* **append** *nodeName* *varName* ?\ *string* ... ?
-  Appends one or more strings to the data field *fieldName* in the node *nodeName*.
-If no value exists at that location, it is given a value equal to the concatenation of all the string arguments.
-The result of this command is the new value stored at *fieldName*.
+  Appends one or more strings to the variable *varName* in *nodeName*.
+  *NodeName* is a index or tag and may refer to more than one node (like "all"). *String* is an arbitrary TCL string.
 This command provides an efficient way to build up long string values incrementally.
+If *varName* doesn't already exist it is automatically created.
+The new value stored in *varName* is returned.

 *treeName* **apply** *nodeName* ?\ *switches* ... ?
-  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *nodeName*.
+  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *nodeName*. *NodeName* is a index or tag but may not reference multiple nodes.
 By default all nodes match, but you can set switches to narrow the match.
 This operation differs from **find** in two ways: 1) TCL commands can be invoked both pre- and post-traversal of a node and 2) the tree is always traversed in depth first order.